 Company members are expected to be prompt, attend consistently and prioritise Company classes, rehearsals and performances above ALL other performing arts commitments, excluding school drama GCSE/A'Level/AS Level, College/University examinations.
 Due to the number of students and members of companies involved individual members cannot be accommodated with regard to other performance commitments.
 Members will be expected to be aware of all dates they are required and monitor these throughout the year.
 Members should beware that leading up to shows they may be required to attend additional sessions.
 Weekly sessions/rehearsals are compulsory in the lead up to performances and members must be able to manage their time, energies and emotions during rehearsals and performances.

-Due to time constraints members of the company are not allowed to be members of any additional external Theatre Company, Youth Theatre Company, Performance Art or Hobby Performance Group during their membership of So Theatre.
+Due to time constraints members of the company are not allowed to be members of any additional external Theatre Company, Youth Theatre Company, Young Actors Company, Performance Art or Hobby Performance Group during their membership of SO Theatre.

 Members are expected to meet deadlines, be polite, well disciplined, and kind and supportive of each other.
 Students found to behaving inappropriately, constantly telling lies, or making fellow members feel uncomfortable will be asked to leave the company.
+Students under 18 years will not be allowed to develop romantic relationships with fellow cast members while on ‘outreach projects’ supervised by ABOP staff.
 Bullying will not be tolerated.

-It is a privilege to be a member of SO Theatre where staff and young actors are thoroughly committed to high standards of performance.
+It is a privilege to be a member of SO Theatre where staff and young actors are thoroughly committed to high standards of performance and behaviour.
 It is imperative that all members understand the commitment required when offered a place.